Nicanor Abelardo: Career

 In 1916, Abelardo entered the newly-established University of the Philippines Conservatory of Music, taking courses under Guy F. Harrison and Robert Schofield.
 During his studies, he composed the melody of the university's official anthem, U.P.
 Naming Mahal in 1917.
 The Conservatory instantly noticed his musical ability and by 1918, he was appointed assistant instructor in solfeggio and harmony.
 He took lessons in piano under Jose Estella, violin under Bonifacio Abdon, and voice under Victorino Carrion.
-He continued conducting cinema orchestras and play the piano at saloons and cabarets during this time, and this is also the time where he learned to drink alcohol. in 1921 he finally received his degree in science and composition, and thereafter took a post-graduate course which he finished the next year.
-On 1924 he became head of the composition department of the conservatory, and at night taught private music lessons to some prominent families.
+He continued conducting cinema orchestras and playing the piano at saloons and cabarets during this time, and this is also the time when he began to drink alcohol. in 1921 he finally received his degree in science and composition, and thereafter took a post-graduate course which he finished the next year.
+In 1924 he became head of the composition department of the conservatory, and at night taught private music lessons to some prominent families.

 He wrote most of his important works while teaching at the conservatory.
 His graduation piece, a Piano Sonata in G Major, was the first Sonata made by a Filipino composer and his post-graduate piece, the Piano Concerto in B-flat minor, was the first concerto made by a Filipino composer.
 Almost all of his kundiman was written during his time as well.

 He asked a leave of one year because "There is a greater demand in my activities which demand my whole personal attention."
 He resigned his post in 1930 only to be reinstated in the same year.
 In 1931 he received a grant to pursue advanced musical studies abroad.
 He accepted the offer despite his little savings, seeing his bright prospects in the future.

 Alcoholism

-Abelardo began to drink in the early 1920s, and ever since then, he did not pass a day without drinking alcohol.
+Abelardo began to drink in the early 1920s, and from that time onward, he did not pass a day without drinking alcohol.
 In later years, his alcoholism became uncontrollable which affected his life.
 In one instance in 1923 he directed the Jazz Band at the Manila Hotel with himself at the piano, or he picked such instruments as he pleased.
 This greatly amused the people, but he did not stay long because he had lost control of his drinking, and became hospitalized for a month because of it.
-Another instance while rehearsing the Santa Ana Cabaret Orchestra, the manager found him in a corner drunk with a bottle of booze at one hand, which led him to be dismissed from the job.
-However the manager reinstated him, as no one can lead the orchestra as good as him.
+Another instance occurred while he was rehearsing the Santa Ana Cabaret Orchestra; the manager found him in a corner drunk with a bottle of booze at one hand, which led him to be dismissed from the job.
+However the manager reinstated him, as no one could lead the orchestra as well as him.